 Although death brings a deep sense of sadness and loss, faith provides solace and strength.
 It is a time when we encounter the things of God and our belief in Him in new ways.
 It is a time for us to support and console one another - especially in our belief in the gift of eternal life.
 So, when as Christians we encounter death, we are drawn to prayer - to pray for those who have died and to pray for those who have experienced the loss of a loved one.

 The Church emphasizes life in the funeral liturgy.
 The resurrection is the theme and the readings, hymns, and prayers reflect the overall tone of expectant joy.

 Please remember that we are here to help you and to offer both comfort and hope for the future.

-Please review the Eulogy FAQ's, Funeral Readings and Funeral Liturgy.
+Please review the below Eulogy FAQ's, Funeral Readings, and Funeral Liturgy forms.